-Stevens biomedical engineering students fight hypothermia on the battlefieldMay 23rd, 2011 in Medical research
+Stevens biomedical engineering students fight hypothermia on the battlefieldMay 23, 2011 in Medicine & Health / Medical research

 A Biomedical Engineering Senior Design team at Stevens Institute of Technology is working with the U.S. Army and New Jersey physicians to develop a new device to combat hypothermia among wounded soldiers.